-- Students with the Human Reader accessibility feature for mathematics or science or Human Reader accommodation for ELA/literacy that need to be grouped together must be taking the same test form, since test questions will differ on each form of the test. - Students not receiving the Human Reader accessibility feature for mathematics or science or the Human Reader accommodation for ELA/literacy may not be tested in the same location as students who are receiving the Human Reader accessibility feature for mathematics or science or Human Reader accommodation for ELA/literacy.
+- Check individual state policies on the maximum allowable number of students in a Human Reader group. - Students with the Human Reader accessibility feature for mathematics or science or Human Reader accommodation for ELA/literacy that need to be grouped together must be taking the same test form, since test questions will differ on each form of the test. - Students not receiving the Human Reader accessibility feature for mathematics or science or the Human Reader accommodation for ELA/literacy may not be tested in the same location as students who are receiving the human accessibility feature for mathematics or science or Human Reader accommodation for ELA/literacy.